anilmainali/LoadRunner/LoadRunner-Interview-Questions.md

 ## What is Rendezvous point?
 ## What are all the components of LoadRunner?
 ## What does vuser_init and vuser_end action contain?
+## What is the difference between standard log and extended log?